Rahul-Sahani04/Hytale-F2P/README.md

     * Click **More info**.
     * Click **Run anyway**.
 4. **Launch:** Once installed, you can launch the app directly from your Desktop or the Start menu.
+5. **Whitelist in Windows Firewall to Avoid "Server Failed to Boot" Error** [#192](https://github.com/amiayweb/Hytale-F2P/issues/192#issuecomment-3803042908)
+    * Open the Windows Start Menu and search for `Allow an app through Windows Firewall`
+    * Click "Change settings" (you may need Admin privileges) and Locate `HytaleClient.exe` in the list.
+    * Ensure both the Private and Public checkboxes are checked.
+Click OK to save.

 ---